Tbot101/CleanRoomAutomation/README.md

 ![Fan Form](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/AppPY_AirconSignal.JPG?raw=true)

 os.system is used to send the IR signals to the air conditioner.
 This is done by using XMLHttpRequests and concatenating all the settings of the air conditioner such as temperature, mode and fan speed.
+The Flask backend reads this using URL endpoints and sends a command to the Raspberry Pi.
+The IR emitter then emits the relevant signal.

 ![Fan Form](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/AppPY_FanForm.JPG?raw=true)

 The fanslider PWM is received from the form submission on the frontend.
 The pwm for the relevant fanslider is also updated which acts as a storage of latest pwm values.
-As a result, when the pin is switched off and then switched back on it can fetch the latest pwm value automatically from the backend.
+As a result, when the pin is switched off and then switched back on it can fetch the latest pwm value automatically from the backend making the interface dynamic.

 ## Python createhtml.py